CiscoDevNet/merakiProVision/README.md

 ## Caveats
 This is a single-threaded Flask application for demo/sample-code purposes.
 Running this as-is locally and using a reverse-proxy tool like [ngrok](https://ngrok.com) will only allow for a single bot interaction at a time and multiple interactions at one time could result in confusing results.

-When sending pictures, for best results make sure they are right side up and the serial number of the Meraki
+When sending pictures, for best results make sure they are right side up and the serial number of the Meraki device is clear.

 ## Requirements: